visr/LasIO.jl/README.md

 header, points = load("test.las")
 ```

-where `header` is of type `LasHeader`, and, if it is point format 3, `points` is a `Vector{LasPoint3}`. `LasPoint3` is an immutable that directly corresponds to the binary data in the LAS file.
-Use functions like `xcoord(p::LasPoint, header::LasHeader)` to take out the desired items in the point.
+where `header` is of type `LasHeader12`, and, if it is point format 3, `points` is a `Vector{LasPoint3}`. `LasPoint3` is an immutable that directly corresponds to the binary data in the LAS file.
+Use functions like `xcoord(p::LasPoint, header::LasHeader12)` to take out the desired items in the point.

 See `test/runtests.jl` for other usages.